Wesley Posvar: Biography

 Posvar was born September 14, 1925, in Topeka, Kansas.
 He attended West Point, was senior Air Cadet, and graduated first in his class in 1946, and after graduation he joined the U.S. Army Air Corps, which later became the U.S. Air Force.
 He was the first Air Force officer to receive a Rhodes Scholarship, earning both a bachelor's and master's at Oxford University.
 At Harvard University he earned a master's in public administration and a Ph.D. in political science.
 Posvar achieved the Air Force rank of brigadier general.

-After his retirement from the United States Air Force, he became President of the University of Dayton.
+After his retirement from the United States Air Force, he became President of the University of Pittsburgh.

 On July 31, 1991, Wesley W. Posvar officially retired from his post as chancellor of the University of Pittsburgh after 24 years.
 Posvar was married to Mildred Miller, New York Metropolitan Opera star and recital mezzo-soprano, with whom he had three children, Wesley, Marina and Lisa.
 Posvar died of a heart attack on July 27, 2001.
 He was buried with full military honors at the U.S. Military Academy at West Point.

 Posvar was Chairman of the Department of Political Science at the Air Force Academy.
 He was one of the closest friends of the science fiction writer Robert A.Heinlein, who lived in Colorado Springs during the time that Posvar was a professor at the Academy.